OpenITI/0875AH/data/0855BadrDinCayni/0855BadrDinCayni.CumdatQari/README.md

 ## 3. Have you noticed any typos?
 If yes, how many?
 (Guesstimate is fine)

--It happens that there are paragraphs which appear 2 times in a row for example V11P66 or V14P245 )about 20 instances in the first 5 Volumes
+-It happens that there are paragraphs which appear 2 times in a row for example V11P66 or V14P245 )
+- several spellig mistackes
+for instance:
 - ياي بدل بابV5P63
+- strange numbering, numbers are turned around, but also dont always follow this logic.

 ## 4. Add any comments on the text

-the numbers of the chapters often do not fit well, or the logic changes, in simple cases I fixed it, sometimes it would have been too much work.

-finished until volume 7
+finished until volume 16

 ## 5. ...